MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 How are the confidence intervals calculated
 '''''''''''''''''''''''''''''''''''''''''''

-There confidence intervals on the model parameters, and confidence intervals on the plots.
+There are confidence intervals on the model parameters, and confidence intervals on the plots.
+This document explains how both are calculated.
 The confidence intervals on the plots use the confidence intervals on the model parameters in the procedure that is explained in the second section of this document.
-Before reading this document, you should have a reasonable understanding of how `Maximum Likelihood Estimation (MLE) works <https://reliability.readthedocs.io/en/latest/How%20does%20Maximum%20Likelihood%20Estimation%20work.html>`_ and also understand what `partial derivatives <https://www.derivative-calculator.net/>`_ are.
+Before reading this document, you should have a reasonable understanding of how `Maximum Likelihood Estimation (MLE) works <https://reliability.readthedocs.io/en/latest/How%20does%20Maximum%20Likelihood%20Estimation%20work.html>`_ and also understand `what partial derivatives are <https://en.wikipedia.org/wiki/Partial_derivative>`_ and `how to calculate them <https://www.derivative-calculator.net/>`_.

 Confidence intervals on the parameters
 """"""""""""""""""""""""""""""""""""""